bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:42:49

 Yeah, I think the actual examples would be burning coins.
-So you can make an OPRETURN transaction that burns your coins, doesn't send it anywhere.
+So you can make an `OP_RETURN` transaction that burns your coins, doesn't send it anywhere.
 And that can be shorter than 64 bytes, but it could also be 64 bytes.
 So if you want to burn your money using a operator that is exactly 64 bytes in total, then yeah, you can do that.